 A National Audit Office report released last month found asbestos was a “potentially dangerous issue” in most schools, and warned it could be disturbed by “unruly” pupils or teachers attaching work to walls.

-Lucie Stephens, the asbestos campaigner who shared the FoI responses with Schools Week, said her findings “completely call into question the guidance from the government of safe-if-not-disturbed”.
+Lucie Stephens, an asbestos campaigner, said her findings “completely call into question the guidance from the government of safe-if-not-disturbed”.

 “If it’s being managed so well in schools, then they wouldn’t be disturbing it,” she said.
 “Saying ‘it’s safe’ is just the government trying to wash their hands.”

 Asbestos, which comes in three main forms, was used as insulation and fireproofing in non-domestic buildings from the 1920s to the 1980s.
 The more deadly brown and blue varieties were banned in 1985, while the use of white asbestos was finally stopped in 1999.
 All schools built before 2000 are assumed to contain asbestos.

 The FoI requests to councils revealed asbestos had been disturbed in 51 schools over the past five years – a figure campaigners described as “the tip of the iceberg”, since many teachers do not recognise asbestos when they find it.

 In Lancashire, primary school teachers rummaging in a store room found damaged asbestos around a pipe.
 An administration officer in Milton Keynes similarly “disturbed asbestos pipe lagging” in a cupboard while moving archives.